lotlouischoitslab/Trajectory_Re-identification_Probabilistic_Time-Space/README.md

 ## HAL Cluster Notes:

 File Name: predict_environment_works_with_six_maneuvers_model_10_sec.py

-NOTES For Louis Sungwoo Cho NCAS HAL Cluster:
+## NOTES For Louis Sungwoo Cho NCAS HAL Cluster:
 Reference: https://www.youtube.com/watch?v=l1dV25xwo0o&list=PLO8UWE9gZTlCtkZbWtEcKgxYVVLIvN2IS&index=1

-Run the GPU: swrun -p gpux1 -r louissc2
+Run the GPU:
+         swrun -p gpux1 -r louissc2
-Exit the terminal: exit
+Exit the terminal:
+         exit
-We are using CEE497 conda environment
+We are using CEE497 conda environment and go here for more reference: https://wiki.ncsa.illinois.edu/display/ISL20/HAL+cluster
-Go here for more reference: https://wiki.ncsa.illinois.edu/display/ISL20/HAL+cluster Make sure to upload the files to the cluster if you have made any changes
+Make sure to upload the files to the cluster if you have made any changes

 We need to: